-Ken Stimpson Community School - Newsletter 24/03/2017
+Ken Stimpson Community School - Newsletter 07/04/2017

 Message from the Principal

-Every week I will attach five topics that regularly appear on examinations, there is also a Personal Learning Checklist so students can track what they feel they have mastered and what they need more help on.
+Revision sessions are on Tuesday the 11 and Wednesday 12 of April for maths, alongside this, using the countdown alongside Hegarty (see attached, in the letters home section) and other revision resources will really make the difference to closing the gap on areas students still have issues with.
+Please find attached week 7 of the extra questions students can do at home with the support of parents as mark schemes and examiners reports are also attached.
+Every week I will continue to attach five topics that regularly appear on examinations, there is also a Personal Learning Checklist so students can track what they feel they have mastered and what they need more help on.
 This can be used alongside Hegarty maths which has video tutorials to help students understand topics.

 Extra revision classes will run every Monday lunchtime in 3U22 for all year 11s.

 Targeted revision classes for specific groups will take place after school as follows:

 B4 Mondays (ICC) and also Tuesday to Friday lunchtimes with (ICC)